The new year brings many things and one of those is a new minimum wage.

 |City of San Francisco||$13.00 (until July 1, 2017)||$13.00 (until July 1, 2017)|

 Failure to correctly pay wages, especially paying at least minimum wage, constitutes wage theft in California.
 Failure to pay at least minimum wage subjects an employer to some of the strictest penalties in California.

-Schedule a call if you have questions about changes in California employment law.
+Contact me at (949) 529-0007 if you have questions about changes in California employment law.